programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Anything written inside `<script>` tags is JavaScript code.
 In JavaScript code, comments are written using `//`, and anything after `//` on that line is ignored by the browser.

-In the `myscene` directory, create another new file called `main.css` and paste in the following.
+In the `myscene` directory, create another new file called `main.css` and paste in the following code:

 ```
 body {